freedomotic/fd-user-manual/docs/source/getting-started/download.rst

 Dailybuilds
 -----------

-These releases are created daily by our Continuous Integration System on Jetbrains Teamcity.
+These releases are created daily by our
+`Continuous Integration System on Jetbrains Teamcity <https://teamcity.jetbrains.com/project.html?projectId=Freedomotic>`_.

 Try one of them if you want to be on the bleeding edge of Freedomotic development.

 **These releases are unstable** so don't use them in production environments.